Quick tips that can help with the overwhelm and anxiety that comes with a family member or friend being in the hospital.

 Tip #3 – Ego Eradicator Breath

 - Try Ego Eradicator Breath.
 Helps with stress and gives energy.
 Short example in this video.
-Longer video coming soon.
+Longer video can be watched here.

 - Sitting tall raise your arms up to a 60-degree angle.
 Straighten your elbows and relax your shoulders down.